-Leave your heart in San Francisco at this 50’s style American diner that carries 100% vegetarian meals.
-Love, American style with Veggie SF’s menu boasting a choice of American faves such as burgers, wedge fries and cakes.
-Oh, the cakes.
+Leave your heart in San Francisco at this 50s-style American diner that carries 100% vegetarian meals.
+The menu boasts a choice of American faves such as burgers, wedge fries and cakes.
+And oh, the cakes!

 Veggie SF | 10/F, 11 Stanley Street, Central | 3902 3902

-Run by retired local Ivy, she puts her passion for cooking and organic vegetables right onto your plate.
+Fresca is run by retired local Ivy, who puts her passion for cooking and organic vegetables right onto your plate.
 With a huge selection of fresh organic salads, made from her farm or sourced locally, you can always guarantee good honest healthy food and drinks.
 There are also home-made gluten-free muffins, warm seasonal soup and health drinks galore.
 Grab a box and take away a salad or sit upstairs and enjoy a slice of happiness in the midst of the central craziness.

 Kung Tak Lam